maxbrundev/DeltaRace/README.md

 # Technical Constraints
 - Camera : Behind and on the side of the player (approx. -45 Y angle)
-- Controls : Hold to dive, release to fly up
+- Controls : Hold to dive, release to fly up => inversed in my implementation because it's more natural in my opinion
 - Character : Your speed increases during your dive.
 So you have to try to maximize your dives to overtake opponents.
 You can also pick up boosters.